zpenwang/sql/subquery.md

  )
 ```
 ### subrequery returns a list
-Find the products that have never been ordered
+Find products that have never been ordered
 ```sql
 use sql_store;
 select *